 Rising demand, rising salaries

-Certified medical coding managers — those responsible for the work of certified professional coders — can expect to earn significantly more, with salaries expected to range from $75,750 to $99,750 in 2017.
+Certified medical coding managers — those responsible for the work of certified professional coders — can expect to earn significantly more.
+The midpoint salary for this role in the United States is $66,000.

 Why are salaries rising for medical coders?
 Because demand for medical coding professionals is really heating up.
 According to the U.S. Bureau of Labor Statistics, the number of jobs in medical records and health information fields will grow by more than 15 percent between 2014 and 2024.